Metalsoul212/Engraving-Subprogram/README.md

 ## How To Download Files
 1. Click on the Green Code button and select Download ZIP
-2. Unzip files somehwere on your desktop
+2. Unzip files somewhere on your desktop
-3. Read the included Doumentation file
+3. Read the included Documentation file
 4. Transfer either the Annotated or Reduced Memory .NC files into your Machine Controller

 ## Future and Reporting Bugs